danfuzz/samizdat/doc/samizdat-0.md

 namely the element (as a single-character stringlet) and its index number (zero-based).

+Similar to `argsMap`, if the function returns void, then no item is added for the corresponding element.
+This means the size of the result may be smaller than the size of the argument.

 **Note:** Unlike many other languages with similar functions, the function argument is the *last* one and not the *first* one.
 This is specifically done to make it natural to write a multi-line function